-Within the Time & Frequency field there is only one Key Comparison, CCTF-K001.UTC, which is of indefinite duration and covers the computation of UTC by the BIPM.
+Within the Time and Frequency field there is only one Key Comparison, CCTF-K001.UTC, which is of indefinite duration and covers the computation of UTC by the BIPM.
 An essential aspect of this work is the regular submission of clock difference and time transfer data to the BIPM by approximately 70 contributing institutes worldwide.
-The majority of institutes represented in TC-TF participate in the KC, and NSAI NML in Ireland started to do so for the first time in October 2020.
+The majority of institutes represented in TC-TF participate in the KC.

-The first EURAMET Supplementary Comparison (SC) in Time & Frequency started during 2019.
+The first EURAMET Supplementary Comparison (SC) in Time and Frequency started during 2019.
 It is registered with EURAMET as Project 1485 and by the KCDB as EURAMET.TF-S1.
-The SC aims to compare the time interval measurement capabilities of the participating institutes and is based on 2 types of travelling delay standards: optical fibre-based standards prepared by a Slovenian partner company, InLambda, in collaboration with SIQ (Slovenia), and an electronic delay standard developed by GUM.
+The SC aims to compare the time interval measurement capabilities of the participating institutes and is based on two types of travelling delay standards: optical fibre-based standards prepared by a Slovenian partner company, InLambda, in collaboration with SIQ (Slovenia), and an electronic delay standard developed by GUM.

-The pilot laboratory for the SC is GUM (Poland), assisted by a support group of 5 other institutes.
-Because of the large number of participating institutes (24 in total), the comparison has been divided into 3 loops or "round robin" campaigns, with the travelling standards returning to the pilot lab in between each loop to be re-measured.
+The pilot laboratory for the SC is GUM (Poland), assisted by a support group of five other institutes.
+Because of the large number of participating institutes (24 in total), the comparison has been divided into three loops or "round robin" campaigns, with the travelling standards returning to the pilot laboratory in between each loop to be re-measured.
 The first loop started in December 2019 and was completed in early August 2020, after a delay of 12 weeks caused by restrictions to prevent the spread of Covid-19.
-The second loop finished in December 2020, and a third loop that will include the remaining participants is now in progress, with the standards expected to return to the pilot laboratory during August 2021.
+The second loop finished in December 2020, and the third loop finished in November 2021.
+The draft A report is currently being written (as of March 2022) by the coordinator and will be circulated first to the support group, and after agreement from the support group, it will be circulated to the participants.